100_level100-Level Introductory and General Education Courses

 Study of land-use controls and the relationship of these controls to planning theory and practice.

-Prerequisites: Completion of MA 100 or above (or placement into MA 109 or above).
+Prerequisites: Completion of MA 100 higher, or math placement in MA 111 or DATA 109 or above.

-An examination of our energy system, its development, and its future.
-Topics include: the foundational science concepts of energy and power; the use of energy in modern society; the technologies, resource availability, and environmental and social impacts of fossil fuels, nuclear energy, and renewable energy sources; the policy and economics surrounding energy use; and options for a sustainable energy system.
+Modern society draws on their environment to provide low-cost, reliable energy; however each of the energy forms we use have societal and environmental costs.
+Students will examine our energy system, its development, and its future.
+Specific topics include the foundational science concepts of energy and power, the technology, availability, and socio-environmental impacts of fossil fuels, nuclear energy, and renewable energy sources, and the policy and economics of energy use.
+Students will become more informed citizens regarding the science, policy, and economics of energy use and the potential for a sustainable energy future.

 Prerequisites: Admission to the methods phase of teacher education.